A Guide to Premarital Counseling

 What Is Premarital Counseling?

 With nearly half of all marriages ending in divorce, premarital counseling is a very beneficial service — it is important that couples consider seeking out premarital counseling before they tie the knot.
-In fact, some states require it for those under the age of 18.

 Who Should Seek Premarital Counseling?

-A variety of couples should seek and can benefit from premarital counseling, including engaged couples and those considering making the lifelong commitment.
-Premarital counselors can help couples resolve regular arguments; they can help one individual in a relationship who is “non-committal” better understand their commitment issues and how to move forward; they can also help to better educate couples on the realities of marriage and set realistic expectations.
-All of the above can help couples build a strong foundation for a healthy relationship.
+Premarital counselors can help couples resolve regular arguments.
+They can help one individual in a relationship who is “non-committal” better understand their commitment issues and how to move forward.
+They can also help to better educate couples on the realities of marriage and set realistic expectations for themselves and each other.
+All of the above can help couples build a strong foundation for a healthy relationship

 When Should You Start Premarital Counseling?

-As mentioned previously, premarital counseling is normally sought out during an engagement, but it is also useful for those still contemplating marriage or unsure about their next step.
 If you and your partner are engaged or seriously discussing the potential of getting married (soon or at any given point in the future), and you’d like to talk to a professional about it, now is a good time to start premarital counseling.

-What Does Premarital Counseling Do?
+How Does Premarital Counseling Work?

 If you and your partner decide to pursue premarital counseling, your counselor will want to get to know you both as well as your relationship.
 In order to accomplish this, they will ask questions around the following:

-- Communication
+• Communication

-- Children and Parenting
+• Children and parenting

 If there is a particular area that they feel needs to be explored further (for example, you note that you and your partner have very different spending habits and views on money), they’ll guide the conversation in the given direction.